mosquitome/sweep-n-sleep/README.md

 - individual_n
 ```
 ### stimulatedNerveAnalysis.py
 This script analyse batches of matlab files and collates data.
 The output [foldername]_spline-peak-stats.txt contains various parameters extracted from splines.
 The script generates plots that were used to curate the stats files and remove data from erroneously fit splines.
-This script requires a folder with the following structure, where [direction]\_[stimulus]_laser.mat is averaged LDV data, [direction]\_[stimulus]_nerve_DC.mat is highpass nerve data, [direction]\_[stimulus]_nerve_SMOOTH.mat is lowpass nerve data and [direction]\_[stimulus]_stim.mat is the stimulus provided:
+This script requires a folder with the following structure, where [direction]\_[stimulus]_laser.mat is LDV data, [direction]\_[stimulus]_nerve_DC.mat is highpass nerve data, [direction]\_[stimulus]_nerve_SMOOTH.mat is lowpass nerve data and [direction]\_[stimulus]_stim.mat is the stimulus provided:
 ```
 - individual_1
   - before